min2ha/ukwa-site/content/target/33187/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Unheard Voices: the Civilian Experience of the First World War in Yorkshire

 The project will explore and give creative expression to the untold, lesser known stories from this conflict – those of the civilians.